Maritime safety: Technology and innovation

 In recent years, advances in sensor fusion, artificial intelligence and computer vision have led to the development of predictive safety systems, including Maritime Collision Avoidance Systems, aimed at reducing maritime accidents.
 AI-powered platforms such as Sea.AI and Watchit.ai assist in identifying non-cooperative objects (e.g., floating debris, small vessels) and alerting operators in real time to potential collision risks, particularly in recreational and coastal navigation contexts.

 International regulation

 International maritime safety is primarily governed by a set of conventions and codes developed by the International Maritime Organization (IMO), a specialized agency of the United Nations.
 The cornerstone of this regulatory framework is the International Convention for the Safety of Life at Sea (SOLAS), first adopted in 1914 in response to the sinking of the Titanic.
 SOLAS establishes minimum safety standards for ship construction, equipment, and operations.
 Complementary agreements such as the International Safety Management Code (ISM Code), the Convention on the International Regulations for Preventing Collisions at Sea (COLREGs), the Maritime Labour Convention (MLC), and the International Convention on Maritime Search and Rescue (SAR Convention) contribute to a comprehensive global safety regime.
 National maritime authorities are responsible for implementing and enforcing these standards, often through classification societies and flag state controls.

+Maritime safety and the Russian shadow fleet

+Shadow fleets have for decades existed as a hidden component of global maritime trade, operating beyond the reach of international oversight.
+Although the phenomenon is not new, it has expanded significantly in scale and visibility in recent years, particularly following major geopolitical developments and the imposition of international sanctions.